Full name Mark Alexander Wallace

 2001 was the season he became first choice for Glamorgan and a year later he made a composed maiden first-class century against Derbyshire in Glamorgan's opening Championship match.
 He finished the summer with 61 dismissals, and was a member of the Glamorgan side that won the Norwich Union League title.
 He was named Glamorgan's Young Player of the Year in 2002 and his outstanding promise was recognised with selection again for the ECB Academy in Australia in 2002-03.

 He helped Glamorgan to a second National League title in 2004 and a place in Division One of the County Championship where he continued to score runs despite his side's struggles.
 His returns in first-class cricket have been remarkably consistent but in 2011 he went a few hundred better than his usual tally and topped 1000 first-class runs in a season for the first time.
-2011 was also the year he neared 500 dismissals in first-class cricket for the county, putting him fifth on Glamorgan's all-time list for wicketkeepers, and though he is unlikely ever to reach Eifion Jones' club record he could well find himself in the top three before he retires.
+2011 was also the year he neared 500 dismissals in first-class cricket for the county, putting him fifth on Glamorgan's all-time list for wicketkeepers, and though he was unlikely to reach Eifion Jones' club record he had ambitions to be firmly established in the top three before he retired.

 NBC Denis Compton Award 1999